sophiahuangg/data-automation/README.md

 - https://dvc.org/doc/install/windows
 - https://dvc.org/doc/user-guide/running-dvc-on-windows

 **ALL** datasets we scrape, and those that we clean, will go inside DVC.
-We do not want to store datasets in the git repository if we can avoid it.
+We do not want to store datasets in the git repository if we can avoid it, except for those directly relevant to our packages.

 For more information on how DVC works and a basic tutorial, check out their [docs](https://dvc.org/doc/start/data-and-model-versioning) -- not necessary, but useful if knowing how things works helps you use them.

-To set up DVC with our remote storage bucket, you need to add our google drive folder as a remote:
+To set up DVC with our remote storage bucket, you need to add our google drive folder as a remote. **IMPORTANT NOTE** -- when you do this next step, you **need** to be in contact with Abhi.
+You have to log in to the Lowe Institute Google Drive, which currently only he has Duo access to.
+If that is the case, then you can do the following:

 ```bash
 dvc remote add --project -d bucket gdrive://1YginFyGcEZu1MpRdmYVZiTAOhTWJV-bV